-When selected, the geometry repair is active when combining the objects to generate the geometry of each layer and also when the layers are combined together.
+When selected, the geometry repair is active when combining the objects to generate the 2D geometry of each layer, and also when the layers are combined together after extrusion.
 By increasing the repair tolerance, problems with short edges arising when combining the objects can sometimes be circumvented.
 A repair tolerance that is too high may however lead to breaking the geometry.
 As a guideline, the relative tolerance should be kept between 10^{-5} to 10^{-8} .
 Values at the lower end of this interval may result in faster import at the cost of a higher number of short edges being present in the imported geometry.
-Note that after the import short edges can automatically be removed from the geometry using the Remove Details feature; see Remove Details in the COMSOL Multiphysics Reference Manual.
-For an example of using the Remove Details feature on imported PCB geometry, see the tutorial Importing and Meshing a PCB Geometry from an ODB++ Archive found in the Application Libraries for the ECAD Import Module.
+Read about how to remove short edges in the next section.